Asethcore/config-nvim/README.md

 # Overview
 *This repository is a customized version of an existing project*, enhanced with additional features to improve functionality and user experience.
-The primary modifications include the integrations like
+The primary modifications include integrations like
 * Which Key,
 * Mini Animate,
 * Code Window,